 Accidents happen in seconds, but their effects can be felt for a lifetime.
 One speeding driver can tear a family apart, or at least make life much harder for them.
 Too many lives are lost because of speeding.

-If you or a loved one has been injured in an accident with a speeding driver, you may have a legal case.
-The Stoddard Firm has experience with these types of cases and can let you know whether you have a good chance of winning your legal case.
+If you or a loved one has been injured in a car accident with a speeding driver, you may have a legal case.
+The Stoddard Firm has experience with these types of car accident cases and can let you know whether you have a good chance of winning your legal case.
 Call us or contact us online today to set up a free consultation.

 Speeding Fatalities in Georgia